Guide for switching ESPs

 If you were using a sending domain beforehand which was bad reputed and hence your mails were in the spam box, or the domain did not have a good history with ISPs, it is prudent to change to a new domain with a new provider.
+Also, ensure that your domain hasn't fallen into any blacklist database by using our email blacklist checker tool.
 The new domain needs to be previously registered with a DNS provider at least 90 days ago so that the ISPs will have some history to build on for this specific domain.

 Get this domain re-directed to your website domain so that your users can directly associate your emails with your brand website.

 If you do not have any previously registered domain, then you will have to register a fresh domain and get the DNS records added to it.

 If the sending domain is not damaged but you were just not happy with your previous vendor’s performance in terms of engagement or conversions, then you can continue with the same domain with a new provider, piggybacking on the already reputed domain you possess.
 In order for this strategy to be successful, you should stop mailing from the previous vendor completely and shift all the volumes to the new one.